ertimon/html2pptxgenjs/README.md

 - ```style```: stylesheet rules for the current element (see Styles)

 ## Styles
-Html2pptxgenjs offers basic support for styling using CSS (see Options) and inline styles, also when running in Node.js.
+html-to-pptxgenjs-parser offers basic support for styling using CSS (see Options) and inline styles, also when running in Node.js.

 The following properties are supported:
 - ```background```: background color *only*